 The Initial Consultation

-The success of your ear surgery depends on the quality of your participation in the initial consultation.
+The success of your ear surgery depends on the quality of your participation in the initial consultation at Birmingham Cohn Plastic Surgery.
 You will need to be prepared to discuss why you want ear surgery, your personal medical history, drug allergies, use of medications, vitamins, herbal supplements, alcohol, tobacco and drugs, and any family history of disease.

 Dr. Cohn will perform a physical examination and take detailed measurements of your individual physical attributes.
 Photographs will be taken for your medical record.
 At that point, Dr. Cohn will be prepared to discuss your surgical options, recommend a course of treatment, and discuss the use of anesthesia during your otoplasty procedure.
 The consultation consists of a thorough discussion to get a sense of what an anticipated final appearance might look like.
 Dr. Cohn is happy to assist with recommendations while using your personal goals to guide final decision making.